 I was shocked!
 I didn’t know that.
 I met her husband many times, who was purely a gentleman for me.
 An engineer by profession, and well mannered, he remarried, keeping his wife and children in the dark and encouraged his own society/community to tag her as his ‘keep’.

 Nani loved him.
 She couldn’t get remarried, though it was quite a normal thing in Khasi society.
 She was broken.
-But Nani wouldn’t do any harm to him or to his family.
+But Nani wouldn’t do any harm to him or his family.
 Sometimes she ran to the forest to cry loudly, as she couldn’t do that in front of her children.
 She sat in the deep forest for hours from where she couldn’t see the sky.
-She was afraid of the sky.
+She was afraid of the air.
 “The sky of Meghalaya is always clouded.
 A chance of rainfall is always there, like my life,” she said.

 But Nani said that she took revenge.